ZetaTwo/pwny-racing/website/content/communitychallenge.md

 In case that person can't participate, the offer will go to the second solver and so on.
 If you have any questions about the challenge, contact [@ZetaTwo](https://twitter.com/ZetaTwo) or e-mail `contact@pwny.racing`.

+If you solve the challenge, feel free to do a pull request to [the solution repository](https://github.com/ZetaTwo/pwny-racing-solutions) with your solution.
+Take care to follow the repository structure.
+We would like to get as many of your solutions in there as possible so that they can act as a resource for other people.
+We might also do something in the future where showcase different ways of tackling the challenges.

 ### Community challenge 1

+A [video run through of the challenge](https://www.youtube.com/watch?v=3lH_6AE4UIw) is available on YouTube.

 [Download the materials](/challenges/chall2-dist.tgz)